Chevron right icon

 Gaussian splatting vs. polygon meshes vs. neural radiance fields

-Gaussian splatting occupies a middle ground that captures many advantages of each approach while avoiding their primary limitations.
-Like NeRF, Gaussian splatting reconstructs scenes automatically from photographs without manual modeling.
-Like meshes, Gaussian splats render efficiently on standard GPU hardware at real-time frame rates.
+Gaussian splatting occupies a productive middle ground: like NeRF, it reconstructs scenes automatically from photographs without manual modeling.
+Like meshes, it renders efficiently on standard GPU hardware at real-time frame rates.
 The explicit representation enables editing, segmentation, and progressive refinement that neural approaches make difficult.
+Gaussian splatting serves applications requiring photorealistic capture with real-time rendering and efficient distribution—retail product visualization, real estate walkthroughs, digital twins, and training simulations.

 Gaussian splatting and content streaming